 By subsidizing the caps, insurers can delay reducing the cap rates.
 But, make no mistake, it's only a delay.
 Eventually, cap rates must come down.
 And, when they come down, it may not be without some pain.
 See... if an insurance company is "coasting" on a cap rate (or participation rate) that they cannot really afford, then... they're going to probably have to "overcorrect" for previous financial gluttony.
 Of course, maybe rates will rise before the hammer falls, and maybe options pricing will revert.
 But... that's an awfully big risk to take with your policyholder's money and in a contract which is supposed to mitigate risk, not increase it.

-So, anyway… a reasonable way to illustrate an indexed universal life policy over the long-term is to illustrate it at between 4% and 5%.
-At those rates, you’re doing maybe 0.50% better than a fixed rate universal life policy.
-You may or may not be doing better than whole life insurance.
+So, anyway... a reasonable way to illustrate an indexed universal life policy over the long-term is to illustrate it at maybe 0.50% to 1% over long-term bond rates or fixed interest UL products.
+At today's rates, that puts you between 4% and 5%.

 Public companies, like F&G, get bought out for a variety of reasons.
 When a B+ rated insurance carrier gets bought out and then their ratings increase as a result, that obviously looks good, but it also obscures the fact that they were B+ rated for a reason.